Activities at Malolo

 We offer a daily-changing schedule of activities, including complimentary non-motorised watersports such as stand-up paddle boarding, kayaking, sailing and wind surfing, plus complimentary snorkelling equipment.

 In addition, there is a myriad of land and sea tours and activities available in and around the surrounding Mamanuca Islands.

 Kids are not forgotten with a free kids club (4-12yrs) with plenty of fun and games to keep them busy and entertained.

 Or why not just sit back and relax around the pools.
 Choose from either the family pool or the adults-only pool with a swim-up bar and al fresco pool deck lounge with daybed cabanas.

 The islands of the Mamanucas are rich with coral reefs and a vast variety of amazing tropical fish.
-Malolo Island is surrounded by a fringing coral reef making snorkeling ideal.
+Malolo Island is surrounded by a protected, fringing coral reef brimming with marine life, making snorkelling ideal.

 If you want to venture further afield and explore other snorkel sites, we offer daily trips to various sites nearby and sometimes you may even end up in an undiscovered part of the islands, seeing amazing marine life for the first time.

 Within the immediate area surrounding Malolo Island, there is a marine reserve and fishing is strictly forbidden.
 However, we do offer a variety of fishing excursions to areas where keen anglers can troll for Tuna or perhaps a Giant Trevally.
 Also, Dog Tooth Tuna, Mahi Mahi, Wahoo, Rainbow Runner, Barracuda, Coral Trout, Scad and Billfish are just some of the fish that swim our waters.

 In line with our Sustainable Tourism Policy we do not actively fish for Marlin or Sail Fish.
 In the event that one is caught it is our Policy to “catch and release”.